subsetpark/smasher/README.md

 smasher
 =======

-# Typed Message Passing for Python
+# Typed Exception-Based Message Passing for Python

 At some point in the recent past, I found myself enjoying the process of creating my own exceptions for specific business logic needs at my Python